fizzle77/JAFDTC/README.md

 The JAFDTC solution includes a project for the application itself along with a project based on the release build that packages the application into a `.msi` file.

+## Updating

+Generally, the safest way to update JAFDTC is to uninstall and reinstall.
+To do so,

+1. Uninstall JAFDTC via Windows `Add/Remove Programs`
+2. Check that there is no `51stVFW` directory in your `Program Files` directory or, if that directory exists, it is empty.
+If not, delete the `51stVFW` directory
+3. Install the new version of JAFDTC by double-clicking on the `.msi` as described earlier.

+Technically, JAFDTC should support in-place updates; however, there have been reports of people having issues updating.

 ## Uninstalling

 The settings dialog in the JAFDTC program allows you to remove the DCS Lua support.
 The support